Endogen/Telegram-Kraken-Bot/README.md

 ### Features
 - Bound to a specific Telegram user (no need to login to Kraken)
 - Integrated update mechanism (to latest version on GitHub)
-- Sends message if order is closed (successfully sold / buyed)
+- Notifies you if order is closed (trade successfully executed)
+- Fully usable with buttons - no need to enter commands manually
+- Following Kraken functionality is implemented
+    - Create buy / sell order
+    - Lookup last trade price for currencies
+    - Show your balance
+    - Current market value of currencies
+    - Show / close open orders

 ## Configuration
 Before starting up the bot you have to take care of some settings.
 You need to edit two files: